katesm/ad-auth/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Getting started
-Create a .env file with the following settings from azure.
+Create a .env and .env.prod file with the following settings from azure.
 ```
 CLOUD_INSTANCE="https://login.microsoftonline.com/" # cloud instance string should end with a trailing slash
 TENANT_ID=""